MicrosoftDocs/power-platform/power-platform/admin/free-storage-space.md

 > [!WARNING]
 > When you delete an audit log, you can no longer view the audit history for the period covered by that audit log.

-1. Sign in to the Power Platform admin center, and then select an environment.
+1. Sign in to the [Power Platform Admin center](https://admin.powerplatform.microsoft.com), and then select an environment.

 1. Under **Auditing**, select **Delete logs**.